 Because SmugMug is so focused on the photography niche, however, I can give them a little bit of a pass.

 Additionally, the customer support is much less intensive than I would have expected, especially at SmugMug’s price points.

 SmugMug only has email support, no phone support or live chat support: these things are standard and only having 1 out of the 3 is a bit of a bad sign (and of those, the one that is slowest!).

 Finally, their security: it’s not bad, but they are pretty hands off if the worst happens and your stuff gets deleted.

 It seems like the worst rarely happens, if ever, but some additional regular backups would be appreciated.

-Frankly this is a longer list of drawbacks than I expected, but let’s roll with the punches and get to the sunnier side.
+Frankly, this is a long list of drawbacks than I expected, but let’s roll with the punches and get to the sunnier side.